starpkg/sqlite/README.md

 ## Performance Tips

+- Use **batch operations** for multiple related statements in a single transaction
 - Use **transactions** for multiple related operations
 - Use **prepared statements** for repeated operations
 - Consider using **WAL mode** for concurrent access